jmaggio14/imagepypelines-tools/INSTALLATION.md

 ## Using Docker
 This is still a work in progress.
-Please try this on your own machines to verify
+This will attempt to launch the dashboard on localhost port 5000.
+You will have to manually ping it

 *assuming you are on branch angular-ui-install-refactor*